top of page

 LEARN MORE

-This event will take place on Thursday, April 30th, 2026 from 6:00 – 9:00PM at the Martin Luther King Jr. Memorial Library, in collaboration with the Embassy of France.
+This event will take place on Thursday, April 30th, 2026 from 6:00 – 9:00PM at the Martin Luther King Jr. Memorial Library, 901 G Street NW, Washington, DC 20001, in collaboration with the Embassy of France and the MLK Memorial Library.

 There is no parking available at the Martin Luther King Jr. Memorial Library.
 We recommend alternative transportation including taxi, a ride-sharing service or other public transportation.
 If you or your guest have an accessibility question, please let us know and we will make accommodations.